 Join our 11+ UKiset Preparation Course

-Coming up this summer, UKiset tutor Paige will be running an online courses for students preparing for the UKiset.
+Coming up this October half term, UKiset tutor Paige will be running an online course for students preparing for the UKiset.
 The course will cover in detail all three sections of the UKiset examination: Section 1 - Reasoning; Section 2 - English Test; and Section 3 - Handwritten Essay.
 View our schedule and more details.

 Past papers are a fantastic way to prepare for any kind of exam - but UKiset do not publish them, sadly!